Chisomgold/sideprojs-PhD/flexynesis-workshop/readme.md

 - Workshop assignment

 Notes:
-- Original workshop datasets link are no longer publicly available.
+- Original workshop datasets linked in the notebook are no longer publicly available; however, cBioportal link still works as at June 2026.
 - These notebooks are retained as a record of methods explored during training.
 - Flexynesis was developed by the workshop organizers.
 Facilitator was the first author in the [flexynesis paper](https://www.nature.com/articles/s41467-025-63688-5).